reiddraper/data-traceability/data-traceability.markdown

 also allows you to track changes from that source.
 You get closer to answering the question, "why were my recommendations for The Sea and Cake great last week, but terrible today?".
+This process of writing data once and never changing it is called immutability.

 ### 2. Saving the source